markdoc/docs/pages/docs/nextjs.md

 ## Before you get started

 This guide assumes that you already have a Next.js app.
-If you are starting from scratch, follow the steps in [getting started with Next.js](https://nextjs.org/docs).
+If you are starting from scratch, follow these steps for [getting started with Next.js](https://nextjs.org/docs).

 ## Setup

-The first thing you'll need to do is install `next-markdoc` and add it to your project's config.
+Follow these steps to get started with `next-markdoc`.

-1. From your project, run this command to install `next-markdoc`:
+1. Install `next-markdoc`:
    ```bash
    npm install @stripe-internal/next-markdoc
    ```
-2. With your favorite IDE, open `next.config.js` and add the following code:
+2. Update your `next.config.js`

    ```js
    const withMarkdoc = require('@stripe-internal/next-markdoc');